Rose–Hulman Institute of Technology: Rankings and reputation

 As of 2025, the institute has been ranked first among engineering colleges that do not offer a doctorate degree by U.S. News & World Report for 27 consecutive years.
 Each individual program assessed has also been ranked first since the magazine has published individual rankings.
 These programs are the Chemical, Civil, Computer, Electrical, Mechanical, and Biomedical Engineering programs (Biomedical Engineering programs have only received assessment in the 2015 rankings).
 Rose–Hulman is ranked 24th nationally for Return on Investment for Students by PayScale's 2024 rankings.

 Student life

-The student body tends to come mostly from the Midwestern United States, though, as the school has gained prominence, it has gradually attracted a more geographically and ethnically diverse applicant pool.
-39% of students are from the state of Indiana with large numbers of students from the nearby states of Illinois, Ohio, Michigan and Minnesota.

 The school has several competition teams that operate out of the Branam and Kremer Innovation Centers.
 These include Team Rose Motorsports, Grand Prix Engineering (Formula SAE), Human Powered Vehicle Challenge, Rose Rocketry, AIAA Design/Build/Fly, Chem-E-Car, MakerLab, Make It Happen, and various robotics competitions among many others.

 There are eight social fraternities and three social sororities, some of which have their houses on campus.
 As of 2003, nearly 69% of the students were members of Greek social organizations.

 Rose–Hulman Ventures serves as a source of internships and job opportunities with startups and established companies of all sizes for Rose students and alumni.
 Rose–Hulman Ventures was established in 1999 with a $30 million grant from the Lilly Endowment and received a $24.9 million follow-up grant in 2002.